 This also isn't their first rodeo—many respondents had two serious relationships before finding their spouse.
 It makes sense seeing as the average age for a woman to get married is now 30.8 years old; for a man it's 32.7—giving both ample time to have had other relationships.

 People may also be putting off marriage longer for economic reasons.
 “When there's rough economic times, marriage rates go down,” Eric Klinenberg, sociologist and co-author of Aziz Ansari's Modern Romance: An Investigation told The Washington Post.
 “People don't feel comfortable committing to someone during hardships.”
-With student debt rates higher than ever—Americans owe over $1.4 trillion in student loan debt—paying those off or at least making a dent in them is something many people would like to accomplish before saying “I do.”
-And with more women working than ever before and making more money than previous generations, it makes sense that they would also wait to walk down the aisle.
+With student debt rates higher than ever—Americans owe over $1.4 trillion in student loan debt—paying those off or at least making a dent in them is something many would like to accomplish before saying “I do.”

+With more women working than ever before and making more money than previous generations, it makes sense that they would also wait to walk down the aisle.
 A 2013 study found that women who put off marriage longer, until around the age of 30, often had higher salaries than their college-educated counterparts who married at younger ages.
 The women who got married before age 20 reported an average annual income of a little over $30,000, while those who married at 30 or later earned around $50,000.

-Hamish Shephard, founder of Bridebook.co.uk, said, “Whilst living together before getting married, having serious relationships out of wedlock, or getting married when you are older were previously frowned upon, for the modern couple these can clearly be very positive steps to finding 'the one' and having a fantastic long-lasting marriage.”
+Hamish Shephard, the founder of Bridebook.co.uk, said, “Whilst living together before getting married, having serious relationships out of wedlock, or getting married when you are older were previously frowned upon, for the modern couple these can clearly be very positive steps to finding 'the one' and having a fantastic long-lasting marriage.”